kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Putting It All Together

 Now that we have all of the necessary components in place for our automated software deployment infrastructure, let's take a look at how we would put them all together and use them in practice.

+###Deploying Software

+To deploy software to a particular workstation, simply assign it to the `Firefox` Static Computer Group.

+###Updating Software

+To update existing software to a new version, simply replace the existing `Firefox.pkg` package on the JAMF distribution point and update the version criteria in the `deploy_Firefox` Smart Computer Group.

+###Remove Software

+To remove software from a particular workstation, simply remove it from the `Firefox` Static Computer Group.